-Fig 10 - Advised tools/ materials which should be available for all excavation works within RPA
+Fig 12 - Advised tools/ materials which should be available for any required hand digging.

 5.6.4 Digging around tree roots is a skill and operatives must proceed with caution.
 Once a root is located it is often necessary to use a combination of hand tools and a stiff hand brush to track and 'trace' the roots location.
 Spot marking roots >25mm with spray paint is advised.
 All roots >25mm in diameter will be retained.
 Please also note that retention of all roots where possible (including fibrous ones) is advised.